zhangzhishan/xml/Readme.txt

 # How to use it?

 To use it, what you need to do is to upload it to the server running PHP.
-What's more, remember to allow the file 'persons.xml' has the read and write permission.
+What's more, remember to allow the file 'gen.xml' has the read and write permission.

 # Features

 - A good presentation for connection of different people.
 - Search people arrcording to last name.
 - Basic consistency test of the data
-- Save data in 'persons.xml'
+- Save data in 'gen.xml'